matthewfarlymn/ai1-migration-fork/README.md

 This is the last version of the All-in-One WP Migration plugin to include scaleable import functionality without the need for an additional plugin.
 Versions after this were also stripped of WP-CLI functionality.

 The file upload size limit has been modified to be `32GB`.
-To change this you may define the limit in byes on line 284 in `constants.php` (if 32 Gigs doesn't float your boat).
+To change this you may define the limit in byes on line 284 in `constants.php` (if 32GB isn't large enough).

 ```php
 // =================